-- Keep other students' personal information private unless they have permission to share that information. - Behave and speak respectfully at all times. - Use cameras and microphones on Zoom to participate appropriately in class. - Turn off cameras and mute microphones when asked. - Not discriminate against other students or staff. - Arrange an alternative method of communication with their teacher if opting out of WhatsApp class groups.
+- Keep other students' personal information private unless they have permission to share that information. - Use cameras and microphones on Zoom to participate appropriately in class. - Turn off cameras and mute microphones when asked. - Arrange an alternative method of communication with their teacher if opting out of WhatsApp class groups.